mdstrapa/marcosoft-customer-example/README.md

 The CustomerTable.sql file contains the table definition used in this project.
 The database name should be "customerDatabase", as defined in the *application.properties file*.

-The rest clients connect to an auxiliary api located in this link [here](https://github.com/mdstrapa/marcosoft-customer-aux-api).
+The rest clients connects to an auxiliary api located in this link [here](https://github.com/mdstrapa/marcosoft-customer-aux-api).
 For this project to fully work you have to run it in the 8081 port (already configured in its application.properties file).

 ### Technologies used in this project: